 15. Stay over at the De Hoop Collection

 We’ve stayed in a self-catering cottage in the past and loved it.
-On our most recent stay we lucked out in one of the gorgeous Cloete Suites at the De Hoop Collection, which is part of Cape Country Routes Whale Route.
+On our most recent stay we lucked out in one of the gorgeous Cloete Suites at the De Hoop Collection, which is part of the Cape Country Routes collection of privately owned hotels.
 The thatched, gabled building dates back to the 1800s and the oldest buildings at Die Opstal date as far back as the 1700s.
 The whole area, including the Manor House, is peppered with huge wild fig trees with spreading canopies that provide welcome shade.

 From one side we could see out towards the vlei in the distance, from the other to the high white dunes on the horizon.
 The best spot to relax were the Adirondack chairs on the stoep where we stared into space and listened to the birds.
 We even had a visit from some ostriches, bontebok and eland.